BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 ![](../media/rules_manual/making_way_1.jpg)

-Théoden *has lost a Duel roll to* The Witch-king*, and finds himself Trapped by* Éowyn *and Merry.
-Not wanting to risk taking double Strikes from the formidable Lord of the Nazgûl, the Good player has Merry Make Way to allow Théoden the space he needs to Back Away.*
+ThÃ©oden *has lost a Duel roll to* The Witch-king*, and finds himself Trapped by* Ã‰owyn *and Merry.
+Not wanting to risk taking double Strikes from the formidable Lord of the NazgÃ»l, the Good player has Merry Make Way to allow ThÃ©oden the space he needs to Back Away.*

 #### WINNER MAKES STRIKES

 Once the loser has backed away, the winner of the Duel roll must Strike against their opponent.
 To make a Strike, roll To Wound, comparing the Strength of the winner against the loser's Defence to find the target number, in the same way as rolling To Wound when shooting ([see page 40]).
-If the target is wounded, reduce its remaining Wounds by 1 — if this reduces the model's Wounds total to 0, remove it as a casualty.
+If the target is wounded, reduce its remaining Wounds by 1 â€” if this reduces the model's Wounds total to 0, remove it as a casualty.
 If the To Wound roll is failed, there is no effect except a bruised ego (and possibly a few real bruises too!).

 #### MULTIPLE ATTACKS

 If a model with multiple Attacks wins a Fight, they make one Strike for each Attack on their profile when striking their victim.
-You may choose to fully resolve these Strikes one at a time (including using any Might — [see page 66]) or all together if you wish, so long as both players understand exactly what is happening.
+You may choose to fully resolve these Strikes one at a time (including using any Might â€” [see page 66]) or all together if you wish, so long as both players understand exactly what is happening.
 For more on resolving multiple Attacks, [see page 47].

 #### STRIKING A TRAPPED MODEL

 Each Attack that is directed against a Trapped model becomes a set of two Strikes rather than one.
 Thus, a model with one Attack would deal a set of two Strikes against their Trapped victim, a model with two Attacks would deal two sets of two Strikes, and so on.
 When making Strikes in this way, nominate the target of the first Attack and roll both Strikes for that Attack at the same time.
 Then nominate the target of the second Attack and do the same.
 Repeat this process until all Attacks have been allocated or there are no more enemies to allocate Attacks to.

-Note that you cannot split these sets of Strikes — you get a set of two Strikes for each Attack you direct against a Trapped model, but both Strikes must be directed against the same target.
+Note that you cannot split these sets of Strikes â€” you get a set of two Strikes for each Attack you direct against a Trapped model, but both Strikes must be directed against the same target.

 If a Trapped model was unable to Back Away, and survives the Strikes made against it, then their Attackers must Back Away just enough to separate the models instead of them, so that they are no longer in base contact.